NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 // Uncomment or -D this define to enable usage of SPI RAM based virtual memory, which extends available RAM.
 //#define HYDRUINO_ENABLE_SPIRAM_VIRTMEM            // https://github.com/NachtRaveVL/virtmem-continued

-// Uncomment or -D this define to enable external data storage (SD Card or EEPROM) to save on sketch size.
+// Uncomment or -D this define to enable external data storage (SD card or EEPROM) to save on sketch size.
 Required for constrained devices.
-//#define HYDRUINO_DISABLE_BUILTIN_DATA             // Disables built-in Crops Lib and String data, instead relying solely on external device.
+//#define HYDRUINO_DISABLE_BUILTIN_DATA             // Disables built-in Crops Lib and string data, instead relying solely on external device.

 // Uncomment or -D this define to enable debug output (treats Serial output as attached to serial monitor).
 //#define HYDRUINO_ENABLE_DEBUG_OUTPUT